graySquirrel/ORCAS-Organic-Resource-Climate-Assessment-Simulation/README.md

     All take in a GlobalFactors object and a Feedstock object outputs are a dataframe that describe total GHG emissions as well as GHG from different sub-processes.
     Other optional parameters for displacement and carbon storage.
+    Examples of how to use these methods are shown in each respective unitTest.R file

 ####treatmentAnaerobicDigestion.R
 ####treatmentcompost.R